PonomarevDA/libparams/README.md

 ## 1. High level interface.
 Parameters

-There are 4 types of parameters that we may want to store (they are defined in `StorageParamType_t` enum):
+There are 4 types of parameters that we may want to store (they are defined in [ParamType_t](https://github.com/PonomarevDA/libparams/blob/585dd09fdd3267675acdf890978c1a266b38c39a/libparams/storage.h#L29) enum):
 - PARAM_TYPE_INTEGER (int32)
 - PARAM_TYPE_REAL (float32)
 - PARAM_TYPE_BOOLEAN (uint8)